Here is another TEAC turntable review in a new post: TEAC TN-4D review.

 The TN-4D presents itself as fully “Japanese” – both structurally and sonically.
 After all, it is not an expensive turntable, but you can discover a lot of attractions in its sound.

 I begin testing the TEAC TN-4D with Youn Sun Nah’s album “Lento.”
 I’m astounded by how smoothly the turntable operates.
 In this way, he disproves the myth that only belt-driven turntables can do this.
-I enjoyed the sound of the guitar, as well as it’s gripping and rather plastic playing style.
+I enjoyed the sound of the guitar, as well as its gripping and rather plastic playing style.
 Youn’s voice, on the other hand, comes off as rather hissing and S-heavy to my ears at times.
 The bass in the background with its concentration is fantastic.

 What could the reason be?
 I use the Schön template type 2 to ensure that the cartridge is properly adjusted.
 TEAC has done an excellent job here; everything is in place.
 Is there a problem with the phono amplifier?
 I plug in the Trigon Vanguard III.
 Nothing changes in Sumiko’s tonality, thus I can’t get any further here either.